benfrick/docs-portfolio/src/commerce/payment/api_payment.md

 **Sample Deferred Payment flow**

 In this flow, the customer chooses to pay by a payment method that will be authorized and captured after the Nike order has been placed.
 This is a typical flow for China payment methods such as WeChat and Alipay.

 ![Image](https://nde-devportal-docs.niketech.com/images/commerce/payment/deferred_pmt_seq_dgm.png)

 ## <a name="api-endpoint-quick-reference"></a>API Endpoint Quick Reference

-For source code, visit the [PHYLON Payment Repository](https://bitbucket.nike.com/projects/PHYLPAY)
+For source code, visit the <a href="https://bitbucket.nike.com/projects/PHYLPAY" target="_blank">PHYLON Payment Repository</a>)

 <p>&nbsp;</p>